Lasse Bjerre: Biography

 Bjerre was born in Esbjerg, Denmark in 1993.
 His brother, Kenneth (born 1984), is also a speedway rider.
 They have two sisters Janni and Lotte.
 Their parents are Ivan and Vibeke.

 Bjerre was part of the Danish team that won the World under-21 Team Cup in 2010, and he won the Danish Under-21 Championship in 2011.

 He rode for King's Lynn Stars in the latter part of the 2010 season, and became a Peterborough Panthers asset towards the end of that year.
 He rode again for King's Lynn in 2011, doubling up with Ipswich Witches.
+He was part of the Ipswich team that won the Premier League Four-Team Championship, held on 23 October 2011, at Beaumont Park Stadium.
-He signed to ride for Peterborough Panthers in the Elite League in 2012 in a doubling-up role, and also in the Premier League with Leicester Lions with whom he continued to ride in 2013.
-In June 2012 he was dropped by Panthers.

-In August 2012 he joined Swindon Robins.
+He signed to ride for Peterborough Panthers in the Elite League in 2012 in a doubling-up role, and also in the Premier League with Leicester Lions.
+In June 2012 he was dropped by Panthers but in August 2012, joined Swindon Robins.